vitalykoltov/hashicorp-assignment/terraform-getting-started.md

 ## Next steps

-In this tutorial you have learned how to createNGINX webserver on a Docker container using Terraform.
-You can now learn how to manage infrastructure on other platforms such as AWS, GCP, Alibaba, Azure and OCI:
+In this tutorial you have learned how to deploy Docker container with NGINX web server using Terraform.
+You can now learn how to manage infrastructure with Terraform on other platforms such as AWS, GCP, Alibaba, Azure and OCI:

 [Creating Infrastructure on AWS using Terraform](https://learn.hashicorp.com/tutorials/terraform/aws-build?in=terraform/aws-get-started)
 [Build Infrastructure - Terraform GCP](https://learn.hashicorp.com/tutorials/terraform/google-cloud-platform-build)